-b.
+- a.
+Location.
+The proposed bendway weir construction at Barfield is located along the right descending bank of the Mississippi River near River Mile 812R AHP in Mississippi County, Arkansas. - b.
 General Description.
-The work at Fair Landing (~ River Mile 634R AHP) will involve placement of approximately 360,000 tons of Graded Stone A in six bendway weirs.
-The bendway weirs will extend riverward from the right descending bank and vary from 400 to 500 feet in length.
-Crown widths of the weirs will be approximately 14 feet.
+The work at Barfield (~ River Mile 812R AHP) will involve placement of approximately 90,800 tons of Graded Stone A in three bendway weirs.
+The bendway weirs will extend riverward from the right descending bank and vary from approximately 600 to 700 feet in length.
+Crown widths of the weirs will be approximately 6 feet.

 No bank grading or excavation of material will be required to tie the weirs into the riverbank.
-In order to ensure the integrity of weir number two (the second most upstream dike), rock paving consisting of Graded Stone C for a thickness of 3 feet would extend from approximately 200 feet upstream to approximately 200 feet downstream of the weir centerline.
+In order to ensure the integrity of each weir, rock paving consisting of Graded Stone C for a thickness of 3 feet would extend from approximately 100 feet upstream to approximately 300 feet downstream of each weir centerline where they tie into the bank totaling approximately 37,200 tons.
 The tops of all weirs would be constructed to an elevation of 30 feet below the Low Water Reference Plane (i.e. -30 LWRP).
 The LWRP is a computed water surface elevation profile based on low discharge statistics for a long period of daily gage records (i.e. the 97 percent exceedance discharge over a 20-year period of record).
-In other words, there would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.
+Thus, there would be at least 30 feet or more of water over the tops of the weirs even at low river stages to ensure safe navigation.

-c.
+- c.
 Authority and Purpose.
 The project is authorized by the Flood Control Act of 15 May 1928, Public Law No. 391-70, as amended and supplemented by subsequent Acts of Congress.
 This Act authorized the Mississippi River and Tributaries (MR&T) Project, which included channel improvement and stabilization works for stabilizing the channel to provide an efficient navigation alignment and protection of flood control features in the Lower Mississippi River.
-The purpose of this project is to create a safer navigation channel for towboats in the Mississippi River by reducing the strong drafting currents that presently exist.

-d.
-General Description of Dredged and /or Fill Material.

-(1) General Characteristics of Fill Material.
+The purpose of this project is to create a safer navigation channel in the Mississippi River by reducing the strong drafting currents that presently exist. - d.
+General Description of Dredged and /or Fill Material. - (1) General Characteristics of Fill Material.
 Fill material will consist entirely of limestone rock.
-Graded Stone A will be used for construction of the weirs, and Graded Stone C will be used for bank stability upstream and downstream of weir number 2.
+Graded Stone A will be used for construction of the weirs, and Graded Stone C will be used for bank stability upstream and downstream of each weir.
 Size requirements for Graded Stone A and Graded Stone C are shown below: